 For those who prefer bed and breakfast accommodations, The Cedars of Williamsburg Bed and Breakfast is a charming colonial inn located close to everything Colonial Williamsburg has to offer, including restaurants, shopping, and sightseeing opportunities.
 All of its beautifully decorated rooms include private baths and free Wi-Fi service.

-No matter what type of accommodation you choose in Colonial Williamsburg, you can be sure that you’ll enjoy some great perks like free breakfast or discounts on admission to local attractions!
+No matter what type of accommodation you choose in Colonial Williamsburg, you can be sure that you will enjoy some great perks like free breakfast or discounts on admission to local attractions!

 9. Holiday Dining at Colonial Williamsburg